tansive/tansive/README.md

 #### I see a large initial commit.
 Where is this coming from?

 Tansive was developed privately by a single author [@anand-tan](https://github.com/anand-tan), and then moved to this repository to provide a clean starting point for open-source development.
 The [repositories](https://github.com/anand-tnsv) are publicly archived for historical reference.

-#### Is Tansive VC backed, bootstrapped?

-Tansive is currently founder-funded.
-The focus right now is on proving the usefulness of the platform and building a credible foundation.

 ## 🛠️ Dependencies: